yipmunallen/fourth-milestone-project/README.md

 1. Edit existing products in my store so I can change product prices, descriptions, iamges and other product information.
 1. Delete products on the website so I can remove items from my store
 1. Create new blog posts so that I can engage with customers and add new content to the site
+1. Be able to create draft blog posts which users can't see so that I can make updates and publish posts at chosen times
 1. Edit existing blog posts in case I've made a mistake and what to make a change to it
 1. Delete blog posts if I no longer what them on the site
 1. Have links that direct users to our social sites for further engagement